webforj/webforj-documentation/docs/ui/component-basics.md

 #### Client-Side Component ID

 Client-Side IDs allow for the user to obtain the client representation of the server component created in Java.
-All provided DWCj components have an implementation of this ID provided.
+All provided Webforj components have an implementation of this ID provided.
 If you want to obtain access to and use the client-side component, you can execute `object.get()` with the client ID to obtain the desired client component.

 :::important
 This ID is **not** the ID attribute of the element in the DOM.